reard96/supply-lynx/ABOUT.md

 ---
 REWORK

 While the most prominent use of blockchain is in the cryptocurrency, Bitcoin, the reality is that blockchain—essentially a distributed, digital ledger—has many applications and can be used for any exchange, agreements/contracts, tracking and, of course, payment.
 Since every transaction is recorded on a block and across multiple copies of the ledger that are distributed over many nodes (computers), it is highly transparent.
 It’s also highly secure since every block links to the one before it and after it.
 There is not one central authority over the blockchain, and it’s extremely efficient and scalable.
-Ultimately, blockchain can increase the efficiency and transparency of supply chains and positively impact everything from warehousing to delivery to payment.
-Chain of command is essential for many things, and blockchain has the chain of command built in.

 The transparency of blockchain is also crucial to allow consumers to know they are supporting companies who they share the same values of environmental stewardship and sustainable manufacturing.
 This is what the project Provenance hopes to provide with its blockchain record of transparency.

 Diamond-giant De Beers uses blockchain technology to track stones from the point they are minded right up to the point when they are sold to consumers.
 This ensures the company avoids ‘conflict’ or ‘blood diamonds’ and assures the consumers that they are buying the genuine article.